Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ### *Port 80 - HTTP*

 This is the webserver we found during *Step 1 - Reconnaissance*.
-The Nmap results indicated to us it is running the **Joomla!** CMS and has disallowed entries in the **robots.txt** file.
+The Nmap results indicated it is running the **Joomla!** CMS and has disallowed entries in the **robots.txt** file.

-#### A look at the website
+#### A glance at the website

-The elements that can be found "as is" on the websites are the following: a potential username (**Super User**) and a login form.
+The elements that can be found "as is" on the website are the following: a potential username (`Super User`) and a login form.
 Attempting to use SQL injections won't be of any help and we can't seem to be able bypass the login form.

 #### Robots.txt content